|Nutritional Guidelines (per serving)|

 No one has to know how easy this cake is to make, and most likely no one will guess the main ingredients are cake mix and pudding mix.
-It's perfect for those lemon lovers in your life, or ideal to bring when invited for dinner.
-This simple lemon-flavored cake is quick to put together but impressive on the cake stand.
 Once baked, the moist and flavorful cake is drizzled with a sweet lemon juice glaze, creating the perfect finishing touch.
+It's a great dessert for those lemon lovers in your life, or ideal to bring when invited for dinner, as it is quick to put together but impressive on the cake stand.

 Gather the ingredients

-In a mixing bowl, beat eggs until thick and pale yellow.
+In a mixing bowl, using an electric mixer, beat the eggs until thick and pale yellow.